gletort/FishFeats/docs/Get-RNAs.md

 * `Hull`: to update

-* `FromNClosest`: assign each RNA according to its n-closests RNA from other chanels already assigned.
-This finds the n-closests points (n is defined by the `nb closest rnas` parameter) and assigns to the current RNA spot the more represented cell in these neighboring points.
+* `FromNClosest`: assign each RNA according to its n-closest RNA from other chanels already assigned.
+This finds the n-closest points (n is defined by the `nb closest rnas` parameter) and assigns to current RNA spot to the most represented cell among these neighboring points.
 You can select which reference RNA points to use for this (already assigned channels).
 In the `reference rna channels`, the list of already assigned RNA channels is given, and you can select as many as these channels as you want.

 For example, in the image below, 2 channels (1 and 2) have already been assigned and are by default pre-selected to use for the assignment of the 3rd channel.
-Thus by keeping these parameters, the program will look for each point of channel 3 at the 10-closest points from the channels 1 and 2.
-Then it will assign to this point the cell that is the most present among these 10-closest points.
-If these points are in majority unassigned, the current point will also be unassigned.
+Thus by keeping these parameters, for each point of channel 3, the program will look at the 10-closest points from channels 1 and 2.
+It will then assign to this point the cell identity that is the most present among these 10-closest points.
+If the majority of points are unassigned, the current point will also be unassigned.

 ![fromnclosest](imgs/fromnclosest.png)